Monday November 22, 2010

 Wave of the Future

 GE Aviation will locate a new $51 million research center on the University of Dayton's campus, what's being hailed as the wave of the future for leading research universities.

-GE Aviation will locate a new Electrical Power Integrated Systems Research and Development Center (EPISCENTER) on the University of Dayton campus.
+GE Aviation will locate a new Electrical Power Integrated Systems Center on the University of Dayton campus.

 The proposed site is located in the Ohio Aerospace Hub of Innovation, enabling GE Aviation to participate as an initial launch partner of the hub.
-The center will be a catalyst for new contracts and products, resulting in job growth at the EPISCENTER and at GE locations such as Vandalia.
+The center will be a catalyst for new contracts and products, resulting in job growth at the GE Aviation Electrical Power Integrated Systems Center and at GE locations such as Vandalia.

 "We created the Ohio Hubs of Innovation and Opportunity program to recognize the unique strengths of our cities and help them do more of what they do best.
 And we began the hub program right here in Dayton because of the incomparable concentration of aerospace talent, facilities and resources from the government, academic and private sectors," said Ohio Gov. Ted Strickland.
 "We pledged to work with each of our hubs to spur new economic development.
 And today, right here, we see exactly what that can produce."